Gone are the days of walking up to The Peak Tram Lower Terminus in Central Hong Kong and boarding shortly after purchasing a ticket.

 I bought a Klook Peak Tram and Sky Terrace 428 combo ticket on my most recent trip to Hong Kong.
 It was extremely easy to use.
 The one thing to note, which can be a benefit depending on how familiar you are with Hong Kong, is that Klook Peak Tram tours begin at Central Station (exit K).

 A guide will walk you from Central Station to the Lower Terminus, which takes about 10-15 minutes.
 He or she will relay detail about the famous sights and buildings along the way, so it is a bit of a mini sightseeing tour.
 You’ll wear an orange Klook sticker to distinguish you from other groups and be handed your purchased ticket combination.

 After entering the dedicated tour group line and having our ticket scanned, we waited for three trams to depart before entering our own.
 The trams were filled to maximum capacity.

-Those staying in the Admiralty hotels (Island Shangri-la, Conrad, Upper House, and JW Marriott) can very easily walk to The Peak Tram Lower Terminus through Hong Kong Park in about 10 minutes.
-It is slightly out-of-the-way to take the MTR to Central (one stop from Admiralty) and then walk another 15 minutes but isn’t the end of the world.
+It is slightly out-of-the-way to take the MTR to Central (one stop from Admiralty) and then walk another 15 minutes, but it isn’t the end of the world.
 Perhaps plan some sightseeing, shopping or eating in Central before meeting the tour.

 Tickets Through The Peak Tram